 However, it’s important to realize that these symptoms may not always appear even if your dog has a new medical condition.
-Take a note of anything out of the ordinary to discuss with your veterinarian.

 If your dog suddenly develops a nosebleed that won’t stop then you should take them to the vet immediately, even if it means going to the out of hours vet in the middle of the night.